 Folsom Street

-is a 501c3 nonprofit organization that both produces legendary events, including the iconic Folsom Street Fair, and operates a year-round community center (founded in 2021) to serve our communities with arts and culture programming, education, connection and visibility.
+is a 501c3 nonprofit organization that produces legendary San Francisco events, including Up Your Alley and the Folsom Street Fair, and operates a year-round community center (founded in 2021) to serve our communities with arts and culture programming, education, connection and visibility.

-We have donated more than $7 million from the production of our events to nonprofit organizations since our founding in 1984.
+We have donated more than $7.2 million from the production of our events to nonprofit organizations since our founding in 1984, and continue to support dozens of local nonprofits as well as our own programming.
+Folsom Street is a charter member of the San Francisco Street Fair Coalition.

 MISSION